sahithyasridhar/fa18-523-65/project-report/report.md

 little difficult to choose one.
 We took a dataset of Yelp reviews and tried to find correlations between text reviews and star ratings.
 We perform additional analysis to show additional patterns in data.
-Technologies used to perform analysis is Natural Language Processing and Sentiment Analysis.
+Technologies used to perform analysis is Natural Language Processing and Sentiment Analysis [@fa18-523-65-www-1].

 ## Literature review